dszurek/PC-IR-remote/README.md

 The Arduino takes input from the IR remote, then translates it into a message on a serial monitor.
 With the Arduino connected to a Windows PC through a USB cable and the Python program running, the Python code reads the messages coming through the serial monitor, and then activates a corresponding function on the Windows computer, whether it be changing the volume, playing/pausing media, moving the mouse cursor, etc.

-Included are two stl files for 3d printing a simple enclosure for an Arduino Uno and IR sensor, also created by me.
+Included are two stl files for 3d printing a simple enclosure for an Arduino Uno and IR sensor.

-This code was written in its entirety by me.